 Mì Quảng is a specialty originating from Central Vietnam, and a very popular dish in Danang.
 The broad, rice noodles are not meant to be swimming in soup.
 Rather, there is just enough turmeric-tinted broth to lightly coat the noodles with mouthwatering flavour.
 Usually comes with a protein, like chicken, beef or fish, and a pile of herbs on the side.
 Toppings can include roasted peanuts, a boiled egg, and a crunchy wedge of sesame rice cracker.

 Cao lầu - If there is just ONE bowl of noodles to try in Vietnam, it is cao lầu.
 It is a Hoi An specialty that has become MY ALL TIME FAVOURITE as well as the kids.
-This dish is all about the noodles.
+This dish is all about the noodles, which are made of rice and soaked in lye water.
 They are slightly denser, and have a distinctly delicious chewy texture that isn't quite as light and slippery for slurping like mi quang or pho.
 Served with tender, marinated pork slices, fresh herbs, and topped with crispy rice croutons.

 Bún bò Huế - This may look like just another bowl of noodles, but the lemongrass infused broth is what really stands out from this dish.
 Add a little squirt of lime and a dash of chilli sauce, and it takes this beef noodle soup to another level.